Emirate of Beihan: Geography

 Beihan lies to the north of the Beidha district and north-west of the Upper Aulaqi country.
 It lies on either side of the Wadi Beihan, in the valley of which the bulk of the population reside.

 The lower portion of the Wadi Beihan is occupied by the Sharif and his relations together with the Bal Harith tribe and the upper portion by the Ahl Masabein, a powerful tribe, who form the bulk of the fighting men in Beihan.

 The headquarters of the Sharif is at An Nuqub, of the Bal Harith at As Seilan and of the Masabein at Beihan al Qasab.

 Beihan is a valley connected between Al Bayda in the north-west, Ma'rib in the east and Ataq in the south.
 It is a fertile valley irrigated by water streams fall from the northern mountains as well as from the dug wells.
 The main cultivated crops are dates, cereals and citrus and people depend on livestock to a large extent to survive.
 Nonetheless, people increasingly adopt trade and exchange commerce; in addition to incorporate to the government business.

 Inhabitants

 Bayhan valley historically had several main groups.
 The Musabein Tribe living in the south which was dominated by Al-Saleh (Ahmed Saif tribe) and the Alfatima (Naji Alawi tribe).
 These two factions were engaged in constant feuds.
 Historically the middle of the valley was populated by the Al-Habieli family, descendants of the Prophet, who arrived in the valley in the late 1600s.
 They had been sent by the Imam of Yemen to protect the trade routes.

-The Al-Habieli family are direct descendants of the first, al Hadi Yahya bin Hussein, and seventh, Qassim al Mansur bin Abdullah, Imams of Sana'a.
+The Al-Habieli family are direct descendants of the first, al Hadi Yahya bin Hussein, and seventh, Qassim al Mansur bin Abdullah, Imams of Sanaa.

 The north of the valley was dominated by the Balharith Tribe who were also continuously fighting one another as to who was their paramount sheik and like the Masabin also split into 2 main branches.

 In 1931, the population was estimated at 11,000.